 Let the casserole cool for 10 minutes, to give it time to set and reach a palatable temperature.
 Before serving, sprinkle the top lightly with additional chopped cilantro.

 Recipe adapted from Perry’s Plate. *Salsa suggestions: I recommend a mild to medium salsa here, depending on your heat preferences.
-I used Trader Joe’s basic “Salsa Authentico” option here, which I don’t love on its own, but it was great mixed with cilantro and the other ingredients.
+I used Trader Joe’s basic “Salsa Authentica” option here, which I don’t love on its own, but it was great mixed with cilantro and the other ingredients.
 My mom loves Target’s medium roasted tomato and chipotle salsa (Archer Farms brand), which lends a smoky note.
+Or, make your own salsa—here’s my favorite salsa recipe—and you can really minimize the sodium content by choosing low-sodium tomatoes and keeping the salt low.
 Make it dairy free/vegan: I haven’t tried (let me know if you do), but I’m confident that you could replace the cheese with cashew sour cream.
 If the end result is a little dry, just top individual servings with a little more salsa. **Make it gluten free: Be sure to use 100% corn/certified gluten-free tortillas.
 Serving suggestions: This recipe would be awesome with a side of Mexican rice (recipe coming soon) and/or simple seedy slaw.
 Storage suggestions: This casserole keeps well, covered in the refrigerator, for up to 4 days.
 Change it up: You could change up the vegetables used here as long as you use about the same volume.
 You could also add another can of beans to up the protein content.
-If you love this recipe: You’ll also love my veggie black bean enchiladas, sweet potato and black bean tacos and spinach artichoke enchiladas.
-Browse all of my Mexican recipes here.

 ▸ Nutrition Information